-- You’re excited to work with a group of like-minded peers and you’re open to giving and receiving honest feedback in a group setting.
+- You’re excited to work with a group of like-minded peers and to give and receive honest feedback in a group setting.

 What we’ll do

 Job Search Bootcamp is a six week small group coaching program designed to help mid-career social impact professionals kick start or reinvigorate their job search.

-Every week you’ll meet with me and a small group of other job searchers to build your skills in each step of the job search process, with time for discussion, Q&A, and feedback.
+Every week you’ll meet with me and a small group of other social impact job seekers to build your skills in each step of the job search process, with time for discussion, Q&A, and feedback.

 In between meetings, you’ll complete assignments and check in with your accountability partner to ensure you’re making progress.
 At the end of the program, you’ll have a 30-minute individual career coaching session with me to make sure you’re fully ready to tackle your search.